lammps/lammps/doc/src/pair_saip_metal.rst

-   assumption is suitable for many bulk material surfaces, for example, for systems possessing s-type valence orbitals or metallic surfaces, whose valence electrons are mostly delocalized, such that their Pauli repulsions with the electrons of adjacent surfaces are isotropic.
-Caution should be used in the case of very small gold contacts, for example, nanoclusters, where edge effects may become relevant.
+   assumption is suitable for many bulk material surfaces, for example, for systems possessing s-type valence orbitals or metallic surfaces, whose valence electrons are mostly delocalized, such that their Pauli repulsion with the electrons of adjacent surfaces are isotropic.
+Caution should be used in the case of very small gold contacts, for example, nano-clusters, where edge effects may become relevant.

 The parameter file (e.g. CHAu.ILP), is intended for use with *metal*